Spring Festivals in Quebec: Must-See Cultural Events and Outings

 Grand Théâtre de Québec

-The lyrical and symphonic season concludes beautifully in the spring with major premieres.
-The Orchestre symphonique de Québec and the Opéra de Québec present their most ambitious programs from March to June.
+The lyrical and symphonic season concludes beautifully in spring with major premieres.
+The Quebec Symphony Orchestra and the Quebec Opera present their most ambitious programs from March to June.

 STYLEClassical music, opera